-If your child has started playing AFL, or wants to start playing, then as a parent there a many ways you can help to develop their game.
+Teaching kids to kick a footy is a fundamental skill of the game.
+So, if your child has started playing AFL.
+Or, wants to start playing.
+Then, as a parent, there a many ways you can help to develop their game.
 After all, no child wants to be left behind or not have the basic skills to participate properly.
-And I know that no parent wants to see their kid getting upset or frustrated because they are struggling to kick, or mark, or handball when the ball comes their way in a game or practice drill.
+And, I know that no parent wants to see their kid getting upset or frustrated.
+Just because they’re are struggling to kick, or mark, or handball when the ball comes their way in a game or practice drill.

 So in this article we explain:

 - How parents can teach kids to kick an afl footy

 - Some simple drills you can do together

 - Unconventional practice tips

 In the early stages of your child’s skill development and journey into playing AFL footy, you must be careful not to be too critical.
 Or, get too caught up in technique.
 Yes, it’s true you don’t want your child to develop bad kicking habits at an early age, but you also don’t want to take all the fun out of footy by making everything feel like practice.

 If your child is anywhere from 4-9 years old and is just starting to play AFL footy, encourage them to handle and kick the footy around as much as possible.
 Also, try teaching kids to kick an AFL footy by creating some fun games.
 I’ll explain some simple games below.
 Ones that you can play together or they can enjoy with their siblings or friends.